 Case Study 1

-John is a 38-year-old male with chronic back pain due to three herniated discs and spinal stenosis, which was first diagnosed after a motor vehicle accident three years ago.
+John is a 38-year-old male with chronic back pain due to three herniated discs and spinal stenosis, first diagnosed after a motor vehicle accident three years ago.
 He currently rates the severity of his back pain as a 9/10 and has been unable to work as a plumber due to his pain.
-The pain is described as dull and constant with occasional sharp exacerbation in the low back with the pain increasing with bending, prolonged standing and walking.
-The patient denies any loss or change of bowel/bladder control, history of IV drug use, recent infection, progressive neurological complaints, night pain, night sweats, weight loss or fever.
+The pain is dull and constant with occasional sharp exacerbation in the lower back, increasing with bending, prolonged standing, and walking.
+The patient denies any loss or change of bowel/bladder control, history of intravenous drug use, recent infection, progressive neurological complaints, night pain, night sweats, weight loss, or fever.
 The pain occasionally radiates into the right buttock.
-The patient can do all his ADLs but does report poor sleep at night.
+The patient can do all his activities of daily living but reports poor sleep at night.

-He has had multiple treatment modalities including four rounds of physical therapy, chiropractic treatment and numerous medications.
-He tried to control his back pain on acetaminophen, naproxen, ibuprofen, the lidocaine patch and topical NSAIDs without relieve.
-The patient experienced significant tremor and an increase in blood pressure while on tramadol.
+He has had multiple treatment modalities, including four rounds of physical therapy, chiropractic treatment, and numerous medications.
+He tried to control his back pain with acetaminophen, naproxen, ibuprofen, the lidocaine patch, and topical NSAIDs without relief.
+The patient experienced significant tremors and increased blood pressure while on tramadol.
 A series of epidural injections did not help.
 Surgery was discussed, but the patient refused this option.

 John is married and has one daughter.
 He has limited financial means and lives paycheck to paycheck.
-He has a prior history of alcohol abuse but has not had a drink in five years.
-He is currently a smoker.
-He denies any history of substance abuse and there is no family history of alcohol or substance abuse.
+He has a history of alcohol abuse but has not had a drink in five years and is currently a smoker.
+He denies any history of prescription substance abuse and has no family history of alcohol or substance abuse.

-Physical exam showed a patient with a slow, deliberate gait, a limited range of motion in the spine with no obvious deformity, swelling or erythema.
-There is mild tenderness on the right side of the spine from the area of L4 to S1 as well as tenderness in the right sacroiliac joint.
-Normal reflexes, normal sensation, normal strength and no atrophy is noted in the lower extremities.
+A physical exam showed a patient with a slow, deliberate gait and a limited range of motion in the spine with no obvious deformity, swelling, or erythema.
+There is mild tenderness on the right side of the spine from L4 to S1 and tenderness in the right sacroiliac joint.
+Normal reflexes, sensation, strength, and no atrophy are noted in the lower extremities.
 The straight leg raise test is normal.

-An MRI was done one year ago that found a herniated disc at the L5/S1 level and mild spinal stenosis.
+One year ago, an MRI found a herniated disc at the L5/S1 level and mild spinal stenosis.

-The Opioid Risk Tool was administered, and it was determined that the patient is at moderate risk for opioid abuse.
+The Opioid Risk Tool (ORT) was administered, and it was determined that the patient was at moderate risk for opioid abuse.
 The prescription drug monitoring database was queried and showed that he had not had a controlled substance prescribed in the last two years.
 He signs a written opioid treatment agreement that outlines the conditions of opioid therapy.
-His past medical records were verified, suggesting he is not lying.
+His past medical records were verified.

-The patient is prescribed hydrocodone/acetaminophen 5 mg/500 mg, two tablets every six hours as needed (56 tablets) for 1 week.
+The patient has been prescribed hydrocodone/acetaminophen 5 mg/500 mg, two tablets every six hours as needed (56 tablets) for one week.

-Five days later, he calls for an early refill and reports that the medication is not helping his pain, and he just lies around all day.
+Five days later, he calls for an early refill and reports that the medication is not helping his pain, even though he is lying around all day.

 He comes back into the office for a re-evaluation.
-He reports he needed to take more pain medication than prescribed.
-His wife confirms that he has been lying around all day, and she believes it is because he is having so much pain.
+He reports that he needed to take more pain medication than prescribed.
+His wife confirms that he has been lying around all day, believing it is because he has so much pain.
 It was reviewed with the patient that he violated the opioid agreement.
-A urine sample was obtained that showed no illicit substances or medications that would not be expected in the urine.
+A urine sample showed no illicit substances or medications that would not be expected in the urine.

-While the patient is at a moderate risk to abuse medication, his past medical history was all confirmed.
-He was referred to a psychiatrist and a pain specialist.
-He was agreeable to both.
+While the patient is at moderate risk of abusing the medication, his past medical history was confirmed.
+He was referred to a psychiatrist and a pain specialist and was agreeable to both.
 He was able to get into the psychiatrist within one week, but the pain specialist appointment was three weeks out.
-The patient saw the psychiatrist, and he diagnosed the patient with depression and started him on a sertraline.
+The patient saw the psychiatrist, who diagnosed him with depression and prescribed him sertraline, but the patient refused to take the medication due to side effects.
 The psychiatrist was unable to make an assessment related to opioid abuse.

-With the help of the pain specialist, oxymorphone ER 5 mg was ordered every 12 hours.
+With the help of the pain specialist, oxymorphone extended release of 5 mg was ordered every 12 hours.
 The patient was told to follow up in one week to assess effectiveness.
-After one week, the patient reports he is more functional but still in a lot of pain.
-The dose of oxymorphone ER was increased to 10 mg every 12 hours.
-After one more week, he was given oxymorphone IR 5 mg to be used one hour before exercise.
-This allowed the patient not only to function well but begin participating in an exercise program.
-The patient was ordered a bowel stimulant (Senna) with a stool softener (Colace) to prevent constipation.
+After one week, the patient reports being more functional but in much pain.
+The dose of oxymorphone extended release was increased to 10 mg every 12 hours.
+After one more week, he was given oxymorphone immediate release 5 mg to be used one hour before exercise.
+This change allowed John to function well and participate in an exercise program.
+He was ordered a bowel stimulant, senna, and a stool softener, docusate sodium, to prevent constipation.

-The patient is prescribed fourteen pills oxymorphone ER 10 mg (to be taken twice a day) and seven pills of oxymorphone IR 5 mg (to be taken once a day before exercise) once a week.
-Part of the agreement was that they are to be given by the patient’s wife to reduce the risk of misuse.
+John was prescribed fourteen pills of oxymorphone extended release 10 mg (to be taken twice a day) and seven pills of oxymorphone immediate release 5 mg (to be taken once a day before exercise) per week.
+Part of the agreement was that the medications were to be given by the patient’s wife to reduce the risk of misuse.

-The patient is given a treatment plan that includes:
+John is given a treatment plan that includes the following: